-- The professor will collect and grade interpreting activities (audio files) and homework throughout the semester. - No late homework will be accepted. - Students should be prepared to interpret in class. - Students will review the theoretical concepts debated in class and be able to discuss them. - There will be several class discussions, a midterm (a consecutive exercise SP-EN), a consecutive exam (EN-SP) and a bilateral examination (all of them will be audio recorded). - How to submit your assignments on Blackboard: http://ondemand.blackboard.com/r91/movies/bb91_student_submit_assignment.htm
+- The professor will collect and grade interpreting activities (audio files) and homework throughout the semester. - No late homework will be accepted. - Students should be prepared to interpret in class. - Students will review the theoretical concepts debated in class and be able to discuss them. - There will be several class discussions, a midterm (closing exercise in SP, which will be audio recorded). - How to submit your assignments on Blackboard: http://ondemand.blackboard.com/r91/movies/bb91_student_submit_assignment.htm